-Vegetation survey: Vegetation at the proposed site was recorded using the line transect method; all vegetation that were observed were recorded with their frequency.

-Water assessment: Seawater samples were collected in clean 1.5 L PET bottles at the proposed brine discharge location.

-The following parameters were tested at the proposed brine discharge site: Temperature, pH, salinity, E. conductivity, TDS, dissolved oxygen and turbidity.

-pH and temperature were tested on-site using PCD 6500 which was calibrated prior to testing.
+Vegetation survey: Vegetation at the proposed site was sparsely distributed; hence all floras that occurred within the proposed site boundary were recorded with their frequency of occurrence.
+Water assessment: Seawater samples were collected in clean 1.5 L PET bottles at the proposed brine discharge location and the sewage discharge location.
+The following parameters were tested at the sewage outfall site: Temperature, pH, salinity, turbidity, Total Suspended Solids, phosphate, nitrate, ammonia, sulphate, BOD and COD.
+The following parameters were tested at the proposed brine discharge site: Temperature, pH, salinity, E. conductivity, TDS, dissolved oxygen and turbidity. pH and temperature were tested on-site using PCD 6500 which was calibrated prior to testing.
 Remaining parameters were tested at Maldives Water and Sewerage Companies laboratory.
-The results were not available at the time of submission of this report; the results will be submitted to the EPA when the laboratory issues the results.
+The results were not available at the time of submission of this report; the results will be submitted to the EPA when the laboratory issues the results

-Feed water samples were not collected during the field assessment, as feed water is proposed to be collected from boreholes.
+EIA - Proposed desalination plant project at Kudarikilu, Baa Atoll Proponent: Ismail Shafeeu Feed water samples were not collected during the field assessment, as feed water is proposed to be collected from boreholes.
 Water samples will be collected tested and results submitted to EPA once the boreholes are drilled for the project.

-Photo quadrat survey: Quadrat measuring 0.5 m2 was placed at 20 random locations at reef area of the proposed brine discharge site.
+Photo quadrat survey: Quadrat measuring 0.5 m^2 was placed at 20 random locations at reef area of the proposed brine discharge site.
 The photographs were then analyzed using Coral Point Count with Excel Extension 3.5 software.
 Fish census: Fish censuses were taken at location where photo quadrat survey was conducted.
 The snorkeler swam a distance of 50 m along the reef edge noting down the fishes observed.
 All fishes observed in a 5 m belt along the 50 m transect line was recorded with their abundance.
 Abundance level was recorded as follows: Single (1), Few (2-10), Many (11-100) and Abundant (>100).
 Beach profiling: The measurement of beach profiles involves standard practice of surveying with a staff and a dumpy level.
 Measurements were taken along the beach profile line at different intervals that displayed distinctive morphological feature such as beach ridge, high water mark, an erosion scarp, dip, rise, or other significant break in the beach slope up to a minimum distance of 30m from the benchmark.

-Surface current flow:

-Drogue was used to measure the surface current flow around the island.
+Surface current flow: Drogue was used to measure the surface current flow around the island.
 It was assumed that the drogue moves at nearly the small speed as the current.
 Orange colored coconuts were used as drogues.
 Orange colored coconut was chosen as it only floats slightly on seawater, it is visible from afar and it is also biodegradable making it safe for the environment.
 The drogue was thrown into the water from the beach.
 The direction and time moved by the drogue for a distance of 10 m was recorded.
 Direction was measured using a standard compass and time was measured using a stop watch.